hraberg/deuce/README.md

     ;; If you want to create a file, visit that file with C-x C-f, ;; then enter the text in that file's own buffer.

-Now you can connect via Slime to the Swank server running inside Deuce, evaluate Emacs Lisp:
+Now you can connect via Slime to the Swank server running inside Deuce and evaluate Emacs Lisp:

 ```clojure
 ;; deuce.emacs is the "Emacs Lisp" namespace, clojure.core is required as c.